Photos by ChiChi Ubiña

 You have a unique sexy urban aesthetic that you meld effortlessly into your client’s homes in the bucolic suburbs.
 What does it take to be successful in bringing those two worlds together?

 I sincerely am convinced that there is a wild, exciting and fulfilling side in each of us and even though, I have a distinctive design style, I always listen to my clients very carefully, understand who they are, what they’ve achieved, how they live, what they need and what they lack.
 I come as a chameleon, an aesthete, to guide them outside the box, where they might not go on their own.
 I want to help them connect with that side of who they are, to bloom within and let their home reflect their desires, their sense of seduction, their sex appeal.
-One’s home should represent the seductive part of their personality, the artistic side of their personality, the B-side, the one you would not dare play in public for fear of judgement.
+One’s home should represent the seductive part of their personality, the artistic side of their personality, the B-side, the one you would not dare play in public for fear of judgment.
 I give them the confidence they need to express themselves through their furnishings and through their art; to make a statement and announce without excuses their true colors.
 Life is way too short as it is, I like to think I help them embrace what lies in all of us, beauty.

 How do you divide your time between your design business and your art gallery?
 What made you decide to have two separate businesses?